 (3) Assess the physical area in the facility where the abuse occurred;

-(4) Assess staffing levels; and
+(4) Assess staffing levels;

 7. Confidentiality: SART members must maintain confidentiality and professionalism at all times.
-The identity of an alleged victim of sexual abuse is confidential information.
+The identity of an alleged victim of sexual abuse is private information.
 The sharing of sensitive information is limited to those staff who must know in accordance with policy, state statute, professional licensure and ethical standards.
 DOC staff must, to the extent possible, limit the release of information in an effort to protect the victim and reporter of sexual abuse from retribution (see Minn Stat. §13.82, subd.
 17).

 8. Training: SART members must be cross-trained in the roles and responsibilities of each team member.
 Cross training helps maintain a holistic response to an incident of sexual abuse/harassment.

 a) The facility SART leader must replace, re-assign, and train a new SART member when a member is lost.

 b) Specialized training is periodically offered to appropriate staff for professional development.
 Training assistance and advice is available from the department victim assistance program, employee development unit, and the PREA coordinator.